-The following post is written by Brian So, an insurance advisor and blogger at http://aafsinsurance.com.
+The following post is written by Brian So from Brian So Insurance

 When it comes to life insurance, many of you may have heard of the strategy ‘buy term and invest the difference.’
 Before I get into the concept behind the strategy, you should know the basic differences between term and whole life insurance.
 With term, you purchase temporary insurance that expires at a age 80 or 85, with premium increases at every term renewal, most common being 10 and 20 years.
 Whole life, on the other hand, has a fixed premium but never expires as long as the insured continues to pay the premium.
 The premium for term insurance starts out much more manageable, but its price increases exponentially and eventually outpaces whole life.